TedCart/GitForkCloneMac/README.md

     - Then select "App Shortcuts" from the list on the left
     - Find the GetGitRepo.app and assign to a keyboad shortcut
     - (I use [CTRL + OPTION + CMD + G] because its hard to press accidentally)

+**UPDATE: THIS ISN'T WORKING - just Spotlight "GetGitRepo" for now.**

 ## Features